nzoschke/edgecors/README.md

 remote:        Running: rake assets:clean
 ```

-### Security warning on Heroku
+### Security warning

+If you look at the app now, you **will not** see the custom font.
+You will see a request to `http://d1unsc88mkka3m.cloudfront.net/assets/Inconsolata-Regular-2a53b53d55363c4913a8873d0e1636d6c09d8a3c38570fb166fc71a5123ec8dc.ttf` with an error in the JavaScript Console:

 ```shell
 $ heroku open
 ```

-You **should not** see the custom font.
-You will see a request to `http://d1unsc88mkka3m.cloudfront.net/assets/Inconsolata-Regular-2a53b53d55363c4913a8873d0e1636d6c09d8a3c38570fb166fc71a5123ec8dc.ttf` with an error in the JavaScript Console:

 ```
 Access to font at 'https://d1unsc88mkka3m.cloudfront.net/assets/Inconsolata-Regular-2a53b53d55363c4913a8873d0e1636d6c09d8a3c38570fb166fc71a5123ec8dc.ttf' from origin 'https://edgecors.herokuapp.com' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.